-Continuing the legacy of the late state senator, Bettye Davis, the Alaska Black Caucus is proud to present the third annual Bettye Davis African American Summit.
+Continuing the legacy of the late state senator, Bettye Davis, the Alaska Black Caucus proudly presents the annual Bettye Davis African American Summit.

 In 2021, health disparities left Black Americans vulnerable to contracting COVID-19 and dying from it at higher rates, nearly two times greater than their share of the population.

-Appropriately, the 2021 Bettye Davis African American Summit will focus on COVID-19.
+Appropriately, the 2021 Bettye Davis African American Summit highlighted the impacts of COVID-19 on BIPOC communities.

 Access to clear, accurate, and trustworthy health information is crucial to manage and respond to this unprecedented crisis.
-The summit will offer educational sessions on emerging topics including scientific insights on COVID variants and how to recognize and combat misinformation.
+The 2021 Summit featured sessions on emerging topics including: